dasensioco/edu-devcamp/HOL/HOL2/README.md

 1. Open a InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge and Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome) and browse to [apps.dev.microsoft.com](http://apps.dev.microsoft.com) and sign in.

+    Ignore the message that tells you about the new `App Registrations` feature in Azure.
+That is still in preview and will not be used during this lab.

     ![image](./media/2018-09-06-15-36-00.jpg)

 1. Click `Add an app`, enter a name for your app and click `Create`.